Contents

 This guide covers everything from how AI chatbots work to how to build one from scratch.
 Each section includes practical insights, real-world examples, and technical depth to help you evaluate chatbot technology for your business.

-What is a Chatbot?
+What is an AI Chatbot?

 How Does an AI Chatbot Work?